 “John, I mean it,” I said, backing away.

 My back hit the wall.

 John bore down on me.
 The next words hit my ears like a roar.
 “I did it to protect you, goddamn it!”

-It was then that I realized he was as angry as I was.
+It struck me then: he was as angry as I was.
 With McNaught.
 With our enemies.
-Maybe even with me and Henry for not letting him coddle us.
-And more than anything else, with himself for not being able to protect us.
-He sought an outlet.
-Thought he deserved to be slapped.
+Maybe even with me and Henry for making him vulnerable.
+And more than anything else, with himself for not being ableto protect us.

 I kissed him instead.